 A non-returnable deposit is requested for each chargeable booking - even for those taking their own cars.
-No bookings will be accepted without the deposit.
-A financial adjustment may be collected/refunded on the bus on the day.
+No bookings will be accepted without the deposit.A financial adjustment may be collected/refunded on the bus on the day.
 All cheques should be made payable to: The Geological Society of Glasgow.
 Excursions leave from Lilybank Gardens at the times noted below - except Excursion 3.
 Please email daytrips@gsocg.org for details of the address to which the completed form and cheque should be sent.

-Date Excursion Leader Tick to apply Deposit amount Deposit enclosed Saturday 3 rd June 09:00 Fintry Con Gillen £30 (includes high tea) Saturday 10 th June 09:00 Tyndrum/Glen Orchy lain Allison £20 Saturday 24 th June 10:00 Glasgow Museums Resource Centre Ann Ainsworth None Saturday 22 nd July 09:00 Comrie Simon Cuthbert £20 Saturday 29 th July 09:00 Little Glen Shee Con Gillen £20 Saturday 19 th August 08:00 Solway Coast Chris Burton £20 Total number of trips Total
+Date Excursion Leader Tick to apply Deposit amount Deposit enclosed Saturday 3 rd June 09:00 Fintry Con Gillen £30 (includes high tea) Saturday 10 th June 09:00 Tyndrum/Glen Orchy lain Allison £20 Saturday 24 th June 10:00 Glasgow Museums Resource Centre Ann Ainsworth None Saturday 22 nd July 09:00 Comrie Simon Cuthbert £20 Saturday 29 th July 09:00 Little Glen Shee Con Gillen £20 Saturday 19 th August 08:00 Solway Coast Chris Burton £20 Total number of of trips Total

+Email )

+Address

+Phone number

+Emergency Contacts

-Your Name (please print).....
-Email Address Phone number Emergency Contacts In case of an emergency we may need to contact someone on your behalf, while you are on the excursion.
-Please provide details below.
-Name of contact Relationship Phone numbers Please complete this declaration: I confirm that I have read and will comply with the Society's recommendations on field safety (overleaf).
-Signed Dated 11
+· , we may need to contact so ursion.
+Please provide detail •

+Name of contact Relationship Phone numbers

+Please complete this declaration: I confirm that I have read and will comply with the Society's recommendations on field safety (overleaf).

+Signed Dated